Bree-B/Bree-B.GitHub.io/About.md

   <h1>A little about me</h1>
   <p class="lead">
-    I'm Breanna, a Geospatial Science student who believes maps shouldn't just sit in a technical report — they should help everyday people understand why decisions get made the way they do, and stay connected to community and Country along the way.
+    I'm Breanna, a Geospatial Science student who believes maps shouldn't just sit in a technical report, they should help everyday people understand why decisions get made the way they do, and stay connected to community and Country along the way.
   </p>